 This course is designed as an introduction to the hospitality and tourism industry.
 The course includes discussions and industry observations to discover the opportunities, trends, problems and organizations in the field.
-Three hours lecture per week.
+Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.